Gorodb/js-platwright-jest-vakazov/Readme.md

 The usage:

-create new instance
+- create new instance of the class:

 `const softAssertion = new SoftAssertion();`

-implement as many expects as you need using softAssertion's expect functions
+- implement as many expects as you need using softAssertion's expect functions:

 ```
 softAssertion.expect(...).toBeTrue("Custom error message");
 softAssertion.expect(await locatore.innerText()).notToContainText(text, "Custom error message");
 ```

-after all expects assertAll function should be called
+- after all expects assertAll function should be called:

 `await softAssertion.assertAll();`

+To show all collected error messages I've implemented one custom matcher in [customMatchers.js](customMatchers.js).
+It allows me to provide actual, expected and also error message to be shown instead of predefined one.

 ## Used technologies